utshomax/postman-docs/src/pages/docs/sending-requests/graphql/graphql-client-interface.md

 The response section has the following items for a single response:

-* **Response body** - This section shows the data returned by the server for the fields mentioned in the query.
+* **Body** - This tab shows the data returned by the server for the fields mentioned in the query.
 * **Wrap lines button** - Selecting this button adjusts the width of the response body according to the width of the response area, making it easier to read wider responses without scrolling horizontally.
 * **Search** - Look for specific elements within the response using the **Search** button.
-* **Headers** - Headers returned by the server typically consist of additional information about the execution.
+* **Headers** - This tab shows headers returned by the server, which typically consist of additional information about the execution.
-* **Test results** - The results for assertions you write in the scripts section appear here.
+* **Test results** - This tab shows results for assertions you write in the scripts section.
 Based on the test script, the results can be one of three types: Passed, Failed, or Skipped.

 ### Multiple responses